adobe/aepsdk-messaging-ios/docs/tutorials/aep/ajo-schema.md

 # Review in-app messaging schema

-Before any app changes, some configuration items on the Adobe Experience Platform (AEP) side need to be set up.
-First, create an XDM schema (the format for data that the Edge Network uses).
+Before starting configuration of your app, we will take a moment to review some auto-provisioned data structures in Adobe Experience Platform (AEP).

 At a high level, a schema is a definition for the structure of your data; what properties you are expecting, what format they should be in, and checks for the actual values coming in.